lmedranos/QUED/README.md

 ```bash
 conda install -c conda-forge py-xgboost optuna shap
 ```

 Finally, install the `KRR-OPT` tool from the [krr-opt repository](https://github.com/arkochem/krr-opt.git).

 ## Command Line Interface
-The `qued` directory include scripts that can be used as standalone executables.
+The `qued` directory includes scripts that can be used as standalone executables.

 ### Convert SMILES to 3D coordinates
 From a CSV file with SMILES (and optionally target property values), it creates xyz files for each molecule in the dataset with initial 3D atomic coordinates.